 After his difficult 2015/16 season, Gnabry was selected for Germany's Olympics squad in the summer of 2016.
 In Brazil, he helped Germany to win the silver medal and became the top scorer of the tournament with six goals in six matches.

 After the Olympics, Arsenal manager Arsene Wenger said he wanted to keep Gnabry.
 However, Gnabry decided to join Werder Bremen for €5 million in the hunt for playing time.
 After a highly impressive season, in which he scored 11 goals in 27 matches, Gnabry was sold to Bayern München for €8 million and then sent on a season-long loan deal at Hoffenheim.

 Gnabry was called up for Germany's senior national team for the first time in November 2016.
 He bagged a hattrick in his debut when Germany beat San Marino 8-0.
 In the summer of 2017, he was part of the German U-21 team that won the European Under-21 Championship.

 Particularly during his time on loan at Hoffenheim, Gnabry showed his versatility as he performed well whether he played as a wing-back on the wing or up top.

 10. 'One of the best one-on-one players in the Bundesliga'

-At both Werder Bremen and Hoffenheim, Gnabry scored extraordinary solo goals.
-And according to Hoffenheim coach Julian Nagelsmann, the 22-year-old is among the Bundesliga's best players when it comes to taking opponents on.
+Gnabry has scored some extraordinary solo goals throughout his career.
+And according to Gabry's former coach Julian Nagelsmann, the 23-year-old is among the Bundesliga's best players when it comes to taking opponents on.

 "He is one of the best one-on-one players in the Bundesliga.
-And the ability to dribble often gets underrated in the Bundesliga," Nagelsmann told Bild in March.
+And the ability to dribble often gets underrated in the Bundesliga," Nagelsmann told Bild last year.